infancy/rainy/README.md

-# kari is a ray tracer
+# ikary is a ray tracer